No matter where you go, chances are good that there there might be a game of Quarters going on in one of the local watering holes.

 That simple versatility has made it the perfect game to play in a bar, and a mainstay among backpackers and bar flies everywhere.

-How to Play Quarters: The Basics
+How to Play Quarters: The Basic Rules

 To begin, clear your play area of any spilled beverages, stray cell phones, or other obstructions that might get in the way.